-Checking from behind is any action where a player is pushed, body-checked, high-sticked, cross-checked or hit in any manner from behind.
+Checking from behind is an action where a player is pushed, body-checked, cross-checked or hit from behind.
 Referees should be aware of the tragic consequences of spinal injuries and strictly enforce the rules in situations such as the following:

-- Where a player about to be checked turns and, as a result, creates contact with the back. - ii.
-Where a player along the boards, with their head down looking for the puck or "digging the puck out," is hit from behind and driven head-first into the boards. - iii.
+- Where a player about to be checked turns and, as a result, creates contact with the back. - Where a player along the boards, with their head down looking for the puck or "digging the puck out," is hit from behind and driven head-first into the boards. - iii.
 Where a player in the process of checking an opponent swings the elbow and forearm into the opponent's back with the intent of throwing the opponent into the boards. - iv.
 Where a player "kicks" or "pulls" an opponent's feet out from behind and then pushes the player into the boards.
-Calling the penalty after the injury has occurred may be too late for that injured player.